 Thus, it is no wonder that a huge number of people all over the world suffer from lower back pain.
 Well, a bit of pain now and then is no cause to worry.
 But, chronic lower back pain, especially when untreated can cause severe damage to your health, including affecting your mobility.

 To understand the issue with a bit more depth, we are going to discuss all lower back pain, symptoms, diagnosis and best treatment in this article.

 Why Must Lower Back Pain Always be Monitored?

-Lower back supports the weight of our upper body and ensures mobility for natural activities such as bending or twisting.
-The muscles located in lower back helps the hips in rotating and flexing while we walk.
+The lower back supports the weight of our upper body and ensures mobility for natural activities such as bending or twisting.
+The muscles located in the lower back helps the hips in rotating and flexing while we walk.
 Nerves in this area work as sensory receptors for legs, pelvic and feet and power the muscles in these parts.

-Thus, any injury in lower back has prolonged effects on your entire lower body and mobility.
-The fact that this part of the body features a significant amount of overlapping of spinal structure with muscles, ligaments and nerves make this area highly sensitive to injuries and pain.
+Thus, any injury in the lower back has prolonged effects on your entire lower body and mobility.
+The fact that this part of the body features a significant amount of overlapping of the spinal structure with muscles, ligaments, and nerves make this area highly sensitive to injuries and pain.

-So, if you are suffering from lower back pain of any degree, this calls for attention!
+So, if you are suffering from the lower back pains of any degree, this calls for attention!

 Symptoms of Lower Back Pain

 Well, lower back pain symptoms can vary a lot, depending on the cause of the pain.
 The pain can have a sudden onset or may start as mild and grow severe with time.
 Depending on the root cause of the pains, the most common symptoms of lower back pain are as follows:

 - Dull pain contained in the lower back.